 How is machine learning affecting SEO?

 It’s been well documented that RankBrain is now the third largest element in Google’s ranking algorithm, and that it’s primarily concerned with determining the context of search queries it’s never encountered before.
-Given that 15% of all searches on Google are for queries Google has never seen before, this is a big step forward for Google in understanding what searchers really want and need.
+Given that 15% of all searches on Google are for queries Google has never seen before, this is a big step forward for Google in understanding the true scope of what searchers really want and need.

-Google is also using machine learning and data-driven models to understand increasingly complex human-brand interactions, and even make predictions around user behaviour.
+Google is also using machine learning and data-driven models to understand increasingly complex human-brand interactions; even enabling them to make scarily accurate predictions around user behaviour.
 For evidence of this, I highly recommend you read Google and SOASTA’s research into on building a predictive machine learning algorithm to predict Bounce and Conversion rate.

 What are the implications of machine learning for SEO?